MattTheRed/mavrck/README.md

 Please build a basic marketplace with two web pages using AngularJS, Bootstrap, and HTML5/CSS3.
 The required pages include:
 - ~~(1) login page~~
 - ~~(2) product page.
 You should build the marketplace so that it may accept a RESTful API endpoint, that has hard a coded /products route that you design.~~
-- It should also be responsive to mobile browsers.

-Login Page requirements:
+- ~~It should also be responsive to mobile browsers.~~ -- Update the header navigation; hide/show the menu Login Page requirements:
 - ~~Form with input fields for a username, password and login button.~~
 - ~~The form should accept any username between 4-20 characters and any password 8-20 characters.~~